Is Your Online Booking System Ready for the Peak Season?

-Question 3: Has your pricing changed?
+Question 2: Has your pricing changed?

 For our Zaui customers, we recommend adding new price code(s) each season.
 It ensures that your historical bookings will remain unaffected, should you need to make a change to one.

-Question 4: Do you have a clear refund or cancellation policy in place?
+Question 3: Do you have a clear refund or cancellation policy in place?

+Reevaluate the policy to address cancellations and cancellation deadlines.
 A clear refund and cancellation policy that works for you and your customers can guarantee you a hassle-free new season.
-Reevaluate the policy to address cancellations and cancellation deadlines.

 Zaui customers use Customer Credit Balance to issue credits to guests deferring travel and looking to redeem their already-purchased tour or activity at a future date.

+Within Zaui, the Manage Channel Partners section will provide you with visibility into which channels are enabled.
 Zaui users can pop into Insights for some reporting on the performance of historical distribution channels to help guide decisions around where to sell.

 With these areas thoughtfully reviewed and addressed, you and your team should be well-positioned to meet the challenges of the upcoming busy season.